Galatasaray star Onyekuru reveals his most memorable goal | Goal.com

 Galatasaray star Onyekuru reveals his most memorable goal

-Galatasaray forward Henry Onyekuru has chosen his title-winning strike against Istanbul Basaksehir as the most memorable goal in his career.
+Galatasaray forward Henry Onyekuru has chosen his title-winning strike against Istanbul Basaksehir as the most memorable goal of his career.

 During his first loan spell in Turkey from Everton, the Nigeria international helped the Lions clinch their 22nd top-flight title in the 2018-19 campaign.